coreycampos/te-material-finalcapstone/vue/README.md

 ### Bootstrap

-The template project include the Boostrap libaray for styling.
-You are not required to use boostrak, but Bootstrap, but it provides easy access to many styling elements and is the most widely used styline library.
+The template project includes the Boostrap libaray for styling.
+You are not required to use Bootstrap, but it provides easy access to many styling elements and is the most widely used styling library.

 The Bootstrap CSS is included from a Content Delivery Network (CDN) with a link statement in the head section of the index.html.
 There are associated JavaScript files for some of the Bootstrap functionality.
 They are include in a script section at the bottom of the body setion of the index.html

-There are many sources avaible to determine how to user Boostrap, including `https://getbootstrap.com/` and `https://www.w3schools.com/bootstrap4/`
+There are many sources avaiable to determine how to use Boostrap, including `https://getbootstrap.com/` and `https://www.w3schools.com/bootstrap4/`

 ### Font Awesome